oceylantr/resayz-onpremise/README.md

 ![alt text](7_finale.png)

-You can check it in browser with link localhost:3000/getthecat !!!
+You can check it in browser with old image at http://3.bp.blogspot.com/-sqSKVvNUFkU/U-nopbRhYlI/AAAAAAAANPg/_P7lU81GdDY/s1600/kedi-beslemek-isteyenler-icin-tavsiyeler.jpg

+and new image at link localhost:3000/getthecat !!!

 ![alt text](8_finale_2.png)

 ## Built With

-* [Nodejs] (https://nodejs.org) - Crazy maestro js backend architecture
+* [Nodejs](https://nodejs.org) - Crazy maestro js backend architecture
 * [ExpressJS]() - Popular NodeJS framework for routing here
 * [Docker](https://www.docker.com/) - You know what it is I think
 * [Nuclio]() - On Premise serverless product, best I think !!